 - Government (13%) has created public monopolies through dominant federal, state and local funding, especially education.

-Historically, antitrust laws have not always been used to hurt concentrations of economic power, in fact sometimes they have done quite the opposite.
-New Left historian Gabriel Kolko contends, in his book The Triumph of Conservatism, that the Federal Trade Commission—established in 1914 as the body whose major purpose was the enforcement of antitrust laws—was not the product of a ‘progressive’ governmental effort but was in fact a business-led venture that helped further consolidate the corporate-government alliance.
-Furthermore, to continue looking historically, Nick Manley explains that up until 1914 with the Clayton Antitrust Act, “the courts interpreted labor unionism as a violation of anti-trust law” (which is not even to mention Manley’s discussion of the other legal restraints around unionism post-1914 largely through the work of Kevin Carson).
-And for a more modern analysis, one can look to Robert A. Levy’s “The Case Against Antitrust,” wherein he outlines seven reasons why antitrust laws should be done away with.
-Some of these I find rather unconvincing, particularly his argument that “[a]nti-trust debases the idea of private property,” which as a left-libertarian opposed to the capitalist form of property I am not overly concerned about.
+For another modern analysis, one can look to Robert A. Levy’s “The Case Against Antitrust,” wherein he outlines seven reasons why antitrust laws should be done away with.
+Some of these I find rather unconvincing, particularly his argument that “[a]nti-trust debases the idea of private property,” which, as a left-libertarian opposed to the capitalist form of property, I am not overly concerned about.
 There are concerns I find relevant as a market anarchist, such as “[a]ntitrust remedies are designed by lawyers who typically do not understand how markets work” and “[a]ntitrust law is based on a static view of the market,” though Levy’s views of the market presumably revolve around elements like hierarchical corporations and capitalist growth.
 And there are a few points that seem especially relevant for all anarchists.
 For example: “[a]ntitrust law is wielded most often by favor‐seeking businessmen and their allies in the political arena” and “[a]ntitrust will inevitably be used by unprincipled politicians as a political bludgeon to force conformity by ‘uncooperative’ companies.”
-For the former, he gives the example of how “[i]n the U.S. Department of Justice case against Microsoft . . .
-America’s entrepreneurial enclave in Silicon Valley used its political influence to bring down its Washington state‐based competitor.”
+For the former, he shows how “[i]n the U.S. Department of Justice case against Microsoft . . .
+America’s entrepreneurial enclave in Silicon Valley used its political influence to bring down its Washington state-based competitor.”

 [r]egulatory capture does not follow a pre-determined path after the enactment of a regulatory law, even if the law itself does not change, because a change in the perspective of a given presidential administration or a new presidential administration can lead to a change in personnel and the outlook of the commission.
 The direction of a regulatory agency can change from friendly to neutral or hostile, and vice versa, simply from the appointment of new commissioners whose beliefs differ from the old ones.
 Special interest groups must continually incur costs to make sure that the right people are appointed to a given agency, particularly when the tenure of a commissioner is short and not subject to permanent renewal, and these interest groups hold comparative advantages in political parties and presidential administrations.

-On one level this might provide avenues to believe that perhaps, say, a democratic socialist appointee could utilize antitrust laws in a genuinely anticorporate, antimonopolistic manner.
-But, considering the moneyed and powerful interests involved, this seems far-fetched; the opposite is immensely more likely to be the outcome.
+On one level this might provide avenues to believe that perhaps, say, a democratic socialist appointee could utilize antitrust laws in a genuinely anti-corporate, antimonopolistic manner.
+But on the other, considering the moneyed and powerful interests involved, this seems far-fetched; the opposite is immensely more likely to be the outcome, or if the aforementioned demsoc does utilize antitrust effectively, there is no guarantee that the same law(s) will be used later for the opposite effect by a different appointee.
 All of these outlined abuses and potential abuses of governmental antitrust power in favor of corporate and anti-labor interests should be of deep concern to any anarchist.

-It should be mentioned that there is good reason to believe that in a future free society the present danger of monopoly will largely no longer exist.
+At this point, it should also be mentioned that there is good reason to believe that in a future free society the present danger of monopoly will largely no longer exist.
 As demonstrated earlier, most monopolies are generated by the state, and consequently the abolition of the state will remove the ability to create them.
 As Carson argues,

 One major effect of government regulation is to raise capitalization levels, entry costs, and overhead in ways that protect incumbent producers and secure monopoly rents to them.
 It’s a lot cheaper to shut out lower-cost competition if you’ve got a big buddy outlawing low-cost forms of production.
 Once again, the monopolists find a friend in the regulatory state.